Share

 Columbus, Ohio

 Columbus residents don’t have particularly high incomes, but their overall tax liability is significant due to both state and local income taxes.
-The total marginal income tax rate of 25.61% is a bit above average.
+The total marginal income tax rate of 35.51% is among the highest on the list.

 Jacksonville, Florida